cjmayo/ntp/doc/source/stats.rst

 are ignored.
 If the precision time kernel support is available, both the estimated error and maximum error are reported to user programs via the ``ntp_adjtime()`` kernel system call.
-See the :doc:`Kernel Model for Precision Timekeeping
-<kern>` page for further information.
+See the :doc:`Kernel Model for Precision Timekeeping <kern>` page for further information.

-.. |image0| image:: pic/stats.png